sagarbathe/Fabric-Scanner-API-Project/README.md

 # Fabric-Scanner-API-Project

+Currently, there is no way in Fabric to show which artifacts are shared with which users, groups or Apps.
+The objective of this project capture this information via the Fabric Scanner APIs and use Power BI to visualize this information

 This repo will consist of a notebook and Power BI report sample.
 The notebook captures metadata about accesses/grant for fabric artifacts and stores into a lakehouse delta table.
 Power BI report is created on the delta table

 Steps: